Parth099/Azure-Certs/AZ-104/03 - Storage/03 - Azure File Shares.md

 The URI for the file share is defined via `\\<storageAccountName>.file.core.windows.net\<fileShareName>`

+AFS uses the SMB protocol over port 445, this port should be open if you want to access the file share.

 ## Snapshots

 You can take snapshots to protect your share from errors.
 You can browse and restore files.
 When you create a snapshot a Resource Lock by the name of `AzureBackupProtectionLock` is created to prevent accidental deletion of the snapshot (backup).